 The coldest time is always just before dawn, I get up long before then and have the fire blazing ready for the kids when they wake up.

-We mostly wash with wet wipes, we have bottled water for drinking and cleaning teeth, we have paper plates for when washing up just isn’t happening.
+The water always freezes for a few days, every year.
+It’s actually OK.
+We mostly wash with wet wipes as needed, we have bottled water for drinking and cleaning teeth.
+We have paper plates for when washing up just isn’t happening.
 Bread, cheese, salami and fruit take no water for cooking.
+If we’re desperate, we boil snow or break through the ice in the stream.

 The Unexpected of Freezer Life